Partrester12/Vicky3BuildingEffeciencyOptimizer/README.md

 - Inp-prefix represents all the inputs for a type of building with selected PMs.
 You can find these values from Generalist Gaming's spreadsheet.
 Note that you cannot leave any cell in a row empty for this program to work!!!!!
 - Out-prefix represents all the outputs for a type of building with selected PMs.
 You can find these values from Generalist Gaming's spreadsheet.
 Note that you cannot leave any cell in a row empty for this program to work!!!!!

-Also keep in mind that the output and input goods MUST be in the same exact order as shown in the examples.
+The input- and output goods are ordered alphabetically.
+Keep in mind that the output and input goods MUST be in the same exact order as shown in the examples.
 Otherwise you're gonna get wonky results!!

 And as you might guess, adding all your buildings to this by yourself is a herculean task.
 Thus in the future if the community has begun using this, please expand the table and contact me on discord (username: partrester12) so that I can update the default table in the repo!